 Using Lessons Learned, senior leaders are able to easily demonstrate the quality of teaching and learning to governors, trustees and other parties such as advisers or inspectors.
 It also provides ideal evidence for your self-review processes.

 The module is flexible and able to accommodate a variety of monitoring forms for teaching and learning, including observations of lessons or books, learning walks and much more.
 You can use our framework and forms, which use the 2019 Ofsted framework as a basis and account for remote/blended learning, or alternatively use your own school framework and forms (independent and diocesan frameworks both work with the system).

-Forms can be customised extensively, with options to turn judgements on or off, create new judgement sets for specific forms and add areas for recording development points and strengths where applicable.
+Forms can be customised extensively, with options to turn grades on or off, create new ‘grade’ sets for specific forms and add areas for recording development points and strengths where applicable.
 Attachments can be added to any form, allowing you to back up your comments with evidence in the form of Word files, PDFs, images and more.

 Easy to use analysis screens provide a quick overview of the level of teaching and learning at individual, department and whole school level.
-Summaries of development points and strengths allow you to see if there is a particular area of strength or weakness within your school.
+Summaries of development points and strengths allow you to see if there is a particular area of strength or area for development within your school.

 Teachers can have their own logins that allow them to view forms completed on them and middle leaders can be given access to forms and analysis for their subject/area or year group.
 Development point logs can be accessed at all levels, allowing individuals to see the feedback they’ve been given and record actions against them to show how they’ve responded.